thecloudseeker/activity_files/README.md

 ## Contributing

-Issues and pull requests are welcome, especially for FIT format support and additional format fixtures.
+Issues and pull requests are welcome, especially for additional format fixtures.
 The package is released under the MIT license.